-In addition to this guide and the Cadette Workbook for Earning Your Silver Award, the Volunteer Toolkit provides suggested meeting plans to get you started on the Silver Award; the Girl Scout Activity Zone has helpful videos and self-guided activities related to award requirements; and the Silver Award webpage and gsLearn have on-demand Silver Award training.
+In addition to this guide and the Cadette Workbook for Earning Your Silver Award, the Volunteer Toolkit provides suggested meeting plans to get you started on the Silver Award and the www.girlscoutsni.org/silveraward and gsLearn have on-demand Silver Award training.

-Check with your local council for support they may provide including training, resources, and other opportunities for adults and Girl Scouts to get guidance on the Silver Award.
+Email customer care at customercare@girlscountsni.org for support our Program Team may provide including training, resources, and other opportunities for adults and Girl Scouts to get guidance on the Silver Award.
 Successful projects and experiences often begin with Silver Award Training.